itsmarcotime/itsmarcotime/README.md

 - 🧙 Software Developer.
 - 🐍 Python & MERN Stack Enthusiast.

-"If you want a thing done well, do it yourself."<br />
+"Impossible is a word to be found only in the dictionary of fools."<br />
 -Napoleon Bonaparte
 <br />
 <br />